garystafford/node-restify-mongodb/README.md

  borrows heavily from [Express](http://expressjs.com), according to the Restify website.
 However, while Express is targeted at browser applications, with templating and rendering, Restify is focused on building API services that are maintainable and observable.

-The structure of the project, and a portion of the code is derived from, what I consider, the best parts of three different [Yeoman generators](http://yeoman.io/generators/)
+The structure of the project and a portion of the code is derived from, what I consider, the best parts of three different:
+ [Yeoman generators](http://yeoman.io/generators/)
 * [generator-restify-mongo](https://github.com/lawrence-yu/generator-restify-mongo)
 * [generator-restify](https://github.com/chris-l/generator-restify)